 Dr Louise Aigrain, together with Di Rajan, both in the sequencing R&D team at the Sanger Institute, set up the NovaSeq machines for the UK Biobank project.
 Louise told us why she got involved in genomics.
 “I’ve always been interested in methods – in how things work.
 I love being at the cutting edge of technology.
 It’s an exciting time.”

-Beyond UK Biobank: from human nature to all of nature
+From human nature to all of nature

 We use a range of sequencing technologies at the Sanger Institute.
 Illumina, PacBio and Oxford Nanopore technologies are each used for specific research needs, and often in combination together to get the best results.
 Our research and other projects into cancer, aging, cellular functions, human genetics, malaria, bacteria and the tree of life all utilise DNA sequencing, and are all adding to the Petabase count.